• Skip to primary navigation

 Closeup of pecan chocolate chip cookies on a baking tray.

-Any pecan lover is going to go crazy for these cookies.
+Any pecan lover is going to go crazy for these pecan chocolate chip cookies.
 They are filled with pecan flavor thanks to the addition of pecan flour and chopped nuts.

 Author: Tiffany